On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Computational Results and Discussion

 \subsection{Computational Performance}

-The single-period cost function $\mathcal H^s(k,\mathcal{I}^{n},\BFq^{n})$ has to be solved for a potentially large number of instances (but offline) in constructing AJRP.
-On the simulated instances, the average solution time for the single-period problem is 0.86 seconds (with a maximum of 188.27 seconds), which illustrates the promising computational performance of the route enumeration algorithm proposed in Section \ref{sec:rea}.
-Furthermore, since the MTRP is a special case of $\mathcal H^s(k,\mathcal{I}^{n},\BFq^{n})$, we also evaluate the computational performance of our algorithm on three sets of MTRP instances from the literature.
-Table \ref{table:singlePeriod} reports the number of instances tested, optimally solved and the average solution time in seconds on each class of instances, benchmarking with two state-of-the-art methods.
-The time limit of the route enumeration algorithm is set to 1 hour, while the time limits of the other two approaches are set to 2 hours.
-The results show that the proposed algorithm dominates the existing methods in both the solution time and quality, which bodes well for other on-time delivery problems built on MTRP.
+We report the solution time of the developed algorithms for the offline estimation and online optimization stages of AJRP.
+In the offline estimation stage, the single-period cost function $\mathcal H^s(k,\mathcal{I}^{n},\BFq^{n})$ has to be evaluated for a potentially large number of instances.
+On the synthetic instances, the average solution time for the single-period problem is 0.86 seconds (with a maximum of 188.27 seconds), which illustrates the promising computational performance of the proposed route enumeration algorithm.
+Furthermore, because the multiple traveling repairman problem (MTRP) can be treated a special case of $\mathcal H^s(k,\mathcal{I}^{n},\BFq^{n})$, we also evaluate the computational performance of our algorithm on three sets of public MTRP instances from the literature.
+Table \ref{table:singlePeriod} reports the number of instances tested, optimally solved, and the average solution time on each class of instances, compared with two state-of-the-art methods.
+The time limit of the route enumeration algorithm is set to one hour, while the time limits of the other two approaches are set to 2 hours.
+The results demonstrate that the proposed algorithm outperforms the existing methods in both solution time and quality, which bodes well for other on-time delivery problems built on MTRP.
 The detailed comparisons of these three approaches on the MTRP instances are presented in Tables \ref{table:set1}, \ref{table:set2} and \ref{table:set3} of Appendix \ref{sec:mtrp}.

-Besides, we evaluate the solution time of the developed Benders decomposition based framework for AJRP on the tested instances, and the results are summarized in Table \ref{table:solutiontime}.
-We observe that the average solution time is mostly under 600 seconds, which is within the allowable computational time for food and grocery delivery (as the order preparation time can be up to 20 minutes in many cases).
-In general, the non-stationary instance is more difficult to solve given an ample supply of drivers and long time horizon.
+Besides, we evaluate the solution efficiency of the proposed Benders decomposition framework for AJRP on the tested instances, and the results are summarized in Table \ref{table:solutiontime}.
+The average solution time per decision epoch of our framework is under 1 minute across different configurations (the maximum instance-specific solution time is 3 minutes), which marks a considerable improvement over the direct MILP formulation with CPLEX (the CPLEX solution time is well above 1 hour).
+Therefore, AJRP is practically feasible because optimal solutions can be returned during order preparation, which often takes more than 10 minutes.
+In general, instances with larger fleet sizes can be solved more efficiently because the corresponding delivery routes are shorter, and the pricing problems are easier to solve.